- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Combination of glucocorticoids and chlorambucil

-This combination is often used to achieve faster remission and reduce the dose of each medication, thereby minimizing side effects.
+This combination is often used to achieve faster remission and reduce the dose of each individual drug, thereby minimizing side effects.

 Combination of glucocorticoids and ciclosporin

 This combination has proven effective in studies.
-Cats treated with this combination often demonstrate good long-term remission, even after discontinuation of glucocorticoids.
+Cats treated with this combination often show good long-term remission, even after discontinuation of the glucocorticoids.

 Topical treatments

 Topical treatments can be used to relieve local symptoms.
-However, they are usually not sufficient as a sole therapy for PF.
+However, they are usually insufficient as the sole therapy for PF.

 Topical glucocorticoids